koka-lang/koka/doc/spec/tour.kk.md

 The `rcount` parameter is the resume count; it is `0` on the first evaluation of `initially`, and `>1` for every resume (for any operation) after the first one.
 ~
+-->

 #### Raw Control { #sec-rcontrol; }

-~ Todo
+~ advanced
-Use `rctl` for raw control operations which do not automatically finalize; this gives true first-class resumption contexts (as `rcontext`) but need to be used with care.
-With `rctl` one can use the implicitly bound resumption context `rcontext` to either resume (as `rcontext.resume(x)`), or to finalize a resumption (as `rcontext.finalize`) which runs all `finally` handlers to clean up resources.
+Use `raw ctl` for raw control operations which do not automatically finalize.
+With `raw ctl` one can use the implicitly bound resumption context `rcontext` to either resume (as `rcontext.resume(x)`), or to finalize a resumption (as `rcontext.finalize`) which runs all `finally` handlers to clean up resources.
+This allows one to store an `rcontext` as a first class value to resume or finalize later even from a different scope.
+Of course, it needs to be used with care since it is now the programmers' resposibility to ensure the resumption is eventually resumed or finalized (such that any resources can be released).
 ~

 ### Linear Effects { #sec-linear; }